kaalam/document.source/kaalam/_posts/2018-2-2-what_does_jazz_enable..md

 ---
 layout: post
 title: What Does Jazz Enable?
-description: In plain English, how does Jazz change the rules?
+description: In plain English, what makes Jazz different?
 image: assets/images/pic03.jpg
 ---